 M1 Mac mini (2020)

-The 2020 M1 Mac mini is Apple's best value computer, but you'll need to bring your own display and peripherals.
-It's small, cheap, and especially well suited to the Mac-curious.
+The 2020 M1 Mac mini is Apple's best budget computer, but you'll need to bring your own display and peripherals.

-Best Desktop Mac for Video and Photo Editing: Mac mini M1 (2020)
+Best Desktop Mac for Video and Photo Editing: Mac Studio (2022)

 - ✓ Everything you need to get started